daneclarkcollins/daneclarkcollins-com/contents/articles/midsouthcon-2015-report/index.md

 This one started off with some difficulty.
 It began at 11 pm, and our moderator was replaced at the last minute.
 There was one other panelist, and we were all tired.
 But I believe we recovered and it became an interesting discussion.

-We talked of evolution, mythology, archetypes, technology and the creatures of the future, the continued evolution of humanity, and the motivations and personalities of dogs and other creatures, and probably even more that I've forgotten.
+We talked of mythology, archetypes, technology and the creatures of the future, the continued evolution of humanity, the motivations and personalities of dogs and other creatures, and probably even more that I've forgotten.

-### Building a World Through Art, Fiction, and Game Design - The World of Uteria
+### Building a World Through Art, Fiction, and Game Design—The World of Uteria

 We had a great turnout for this one.
 Our crowd was engaged and asked many questions, so we thank them for that.